Claus1/unigui-go/README.md

 	}
 ```
 "Update" is called when the user presses the Enter, "Modify" when the cell value is changed by the user.
 By default it has standart modify method which updates rows data, it can be locked by setting the table variable Modify to nil or Edit to false.
-They can return Error(..) or Warning(..) if the value is not accepted, othewise false for accepting the value (false means continue the standart process).
+They can return Error(..) or Warning(..) if the value is not accepted, othewise return false for accepting the value (false means continue the standart process).
 ```
 table.Update = func(tvalue TableCell) Any{
     AcceptRowValue(table, &tvalue)